Ecwid/ecwid-api-docs/includes/_orders.md

 ------| -----| ------------
 orderNumber | number/string | Unique order number without prefixes/suffixes, e.g. `34`. **COMING SOON:** For **completed orders** `orderNumber` will work as described earlier.
 For **abandoned sales** i.e. the `paymentStatus` is `INCOMPLETE`, `orderNumber` will be a unique cart ID of type *string* and it will look like this: `"551c5edd-5fae-40c1-99a9-25095df20e4f"` vendorOrderNumber |  string | Order number with prefix and suffix defined by admin, e.g. `ABC34-q`. **COMING SOON:** For **completed orders**, `vendorOrderNumber` will work as described earlier.
-For **abandoned sales** i.e. the `paymentStatus` is `INCOMPLETE`, `vendorOrderNumber` will be a unique cart ID and will look like this: `"551c5edd-5fae-40c1-99a9-25095df20e4f"` subtotal |  number | Order subtotal total | number | Order total cost email | string  | Customer email address paymentMethod | string |  Payment method name paymentModule | string | Payment processor name
+For **abandoned sales** i.e. the `paymentStatus` is `INCOMPLETE`, `vendorOrderNumber` will be a unique cart ID and will look like this: `"551c5edd-5fae-40c1-99a9-25095df20e4f"` subtotal |  number | Order subtotal.
+Includes the sum of all products' cost in the order total | number | Order total cost.
+Includes shipping, taxes, discounts, etc. email | string  | Customer email address paymentMethod | string |  Payment method name paymentModule | string | Payment processor name